Decoding Generalization from Memorization in Deep Neural Networks: Enhanced innate generalization to true labels in memorized models

+For MASC when the data is projected onto corrupted training subspace, in AlexNet-CIFAR-100, the MASC in at least one layer shows better performance than the best model test accuracy for less than 60\% corruption degree.
+For MLP-MNIST, the best model (early stopping) maintains over 90\% accuracy even when the data is corrupted up to 80\%.
+Despite the increase in corruptions (except 100\% corruption), the accuracy of the last layer remains close to that of the best model accuracy.
+For CNN-Fashion-MNIST (except 100\% corruption), in at least one layer MASC performance is near to that of best model test accuracy.

 One way to think about a deep network, is as one that successively transforms input representations in a manner that aids in good prediction performance.
-Therefore, performance of the MASC on the input is a good baseline measure to assess if subsequent layers have favorable accuracies.
-Naively, for models trained with corrupted data, one would expect layered representations that enable the model to do well on the corrupted training data, but not do well on the test data or the training data that have true labels.
+Therefore, performance of MASC on the input is a good baseline measure to assess if subsequent layers have favorable accuracies.
+Naively, for models trained with corrupted data, one would expect layered representations that enable the model to do well on the corrupted training data, but not do well on the test/training data that have true labels.
 While this expectation seems to hold with respect to the model itself, we find that the layer-wise representations do not necessarily follow this expectation.
-That is, MASC applied to subsequent layers, often have better true training accuracy and test accuracy than the MASC applied to the input, suggesting that the deep network does indeed transform the data in a manner more amenable to correct prediction, even if its labels are dominated by noise.
+That is, MASC applied to subsequent layers, often have better true training accuracy and test accuracy than MASC applied to the input, suggesting that the deep network does indeed transform the data in a manner amenable to better generalization to true labels, even if its labels are dominated by noise.

-MLP model trained on CIFAR-10 with $SGD$ optimizer is shown in Section \ref{sgd} along with MLP models trained on CIFAR-10 and MNIST with $Adam$ having qualitatively similar results.
-We ran some preliminary experiments with Dropout as a regularizer.
-To do so, we have trained CNN on MNIST, Fashion-MNIST, CIFAR-10 and AlexNet on CIFAR-100 with dropout.
-The details and results are provided in Section \ref{Regularization}.